saikrishnags05/Data-to-Decisions/Data Exploration/Data_Exploration.md

 Program Descriptionwith a trend line") +ylab('Program Description')+xlab('Age')
 ```
 ![Scattor Plot](https://github.com/saikrishnags05/Data-to-Decisions/blob/main/Data%20Exploration/plots/Q2.PNG)
+The above image is a scatter plot with two variables `X axes` is about the age group and `Y axis` is about the program description
+with trend line.
+* most of the people took part in Mental Health event for their behavioral health is all the 5 areas.
+	* nebrska
+	* iowa
+	* south carolina
+	* north carolina
+	* colorado
+* second people in IA,NE have attended to Substance Use events.
+* Events on Gambline is mostly taken place in Iowa.
+## Note
+* But according to the program name and program description we need to check if name of the program is `Substance Use` or `Substance Abuse`

 # 3. One faceted plot of two variables, properly labeled